 ___ When children are present, safety devices, such as gates, locks, and doorknob covers, should be in use at all stairways and exits in your home.

-___ Make sure all indoor and outdoor stairways and entries are well-lighted and clear.
+___ Make sure all indoor and outdoor stairways and entries are well lit and clear.
+Staircases are safer with handrails on both sides of the stairs.

 ___ Make certain bathrooms and bedrooms can be unlocked from the outside.